UST Monitoring Systems – How They Work and Why Every Tank Owner Needs Them

 - Yearly test - 90% capacity at .1 gallon/hour detected leak rate

-In order to insure the ATG is capable of testing to the .1 gallon/hour rate the system needs to be calibrated and certified yearly to the manufacturer’s standard.
+In order to ensure the ATG is capable of testing the .1 gallon/hour rate, the system needs to be calibrated and certified yearly to the manufacturer’s standard.
 The New Hampshire Department of Environmental Services developed this ATG test form to document the required annual testing of ATG equipment.
 Massachusetts does not provide a test form so CommTank technicians use a form created in-house to document the recertification procedure.
 The technician performing the test must be certified by the manufacturer and be trained in the performance of the test.

 Example of a tank monitor inspection report: